 The Original Cake/Frosting Combo

 Traditional red velvet cake, at least as it evolved in the mid-20th century, gets its red hue from food coloring rather than from a reaction between cocoa powder and vinegar.

 The recipe does contain a bit of cocoa–just enough that you can taste it without it reading as a real chocolate cake.
 Red velvet also has a tender crumb courtesy of the buttermilk used in the recipe.
 For the tightest crumb, use cake flour.
 I used all purpose and nothing bad happened.

-For an excellent discussion of red velvet cake (and excellent all-around recipes for desserts) check out Stella Parks’s wonderful BraveTart: Iconic American Desserts.
+For an excellent discussion of this cake (and excellent all-around recipes for desserts) check out Stella Parks’s wonderful BraveTart: Iconic American Desserts.

-Okay, now let’s bake this red velvet cake recipe and frost it, old-school, with the best frosting for red velvet: ermine frosting!
+Okay, now let’s bake this guy and frost it, old-school, with the original ermine frosting, shall we?

 I really hope you love this recipe, you guys!
 If you make it, please share a photo with me, either in the PCO Facebook Group or on instagram by tagging @onlinepastrychef and using hashtag #pcorecipe.
 Thanks, and enjoy!

 For the Cake (for 3 6" layers)

 - 11.5 oz all purpose or cake flour, (2 1/2 cups)

 - 2 Tablespoons non-alkalized cocoa powder, (such as Nestle or Hershey's)